AdamClarkStandke/ReinforcementLearning/README.md

         return val + adv - adv.mean(dim=1, keepdim=True)
 ```

-## Example 3: Stock Trading Agent using the Dueling Network Architecture
+## Example 3: Discrete Stock Trading Agent using the Dueling Network Architecture

 In chapter 8 of [^9], the author details a practical domain problem of reinforcement learning; namely stock trading!
 The first thing that had to be done was create the stock trading environment.
 The type of *actions* the agent could take in this environment were the following: 1) hold-off on trading;  2) buy the given stock; and 3) sell the given stock.
 When the agent bought or sold the given stock, it had to pay a commission of 0.1%.
 The agent's *state-space* consisted of the following items: 1) 5 past trading days of opening price data; 2) 5 past trading days of high, low, and closing prices in relation to the opening price; 3) volume for the current trading day; 4) whether the agent bought stock and 5) the relative close of the stock for the current trading day.
 The *reward* for the agent is a two reward scheme, as detailed in [^9].
 Namely the reward is of "either/or form"; if the variable reward_on_close is True, the agent will receive a reward only on selling its stock position, else the agent will recive a reward only when buying and holding its stock position (i.e. not selling).
 The first form amounts to the trading strategy of [active investing](https://www.investopedia.com/terms/a/activeinvesting.asp#:~:text=Active%20investing%20refers%20to%20an,activity%20to%20exploit%20profitable%20conditions.), while the second form amounts to the trading strategy of [passive investing](https://www.investopedia.com/terms/p/passiveinvesting.asp#:~:text=Passive%20investing's%20goal%20is%20to,price%20fluctuations%20or%20market%20timing.).